Skip to main content

 Professor Violeta Moreno-Lax - Founding Director

-Dr Violeta Moreno-Lax is Full Professor of Law, specialising in international and EU law at the intersection with migration, asylum, border violence, and security.
-She is the founder of the Immigration Law programme and founder and inaugural director of (B)OrderS: The Centre for the Legal Study of Borders and Migration.
-She has also co-founded and served as inaugural Co-Director of the Centre for European and International Legal Affairs (2014-18).
-She is also Visiting Professor at the College of Europe, where she teaches a course on the EU’s Area of Freedom, Security and Justice: Internal and External Aspects; Legal Adviser and member of the Legal Action Committee of the Global Legal Action Network (GLAN), leading on strategic litigation in the area of border violence and migration; and founder and coordinator of SAROBMED: The Search and Rescue Observatory for the Mediterranean, a multi-disciplinary, multi-stakeholder, award-winning consortium documenting and analysing human rights violations at sea occurring during interdiction/rescue operations.
-Professor Moreno-Lax also serves as Co-Chair of The European Law Observatory; as a member of the Advisory Board of Equal Rights Beyond Borders; as a member of the Steering Committee of the Migration and Law Network, and has been Senior Research Associate of the Refugee Law Initiative of the University of London since 2018.
-As an internationally recognised expert in EU and international border security, refugee and migration law, she regularly consults for the EU institutions and other organisations worldwide.
+Professor Violeta Moreno-Lax is Full Professor of Law (on special leave), specialising in international and EU law at the intersection with migration, border violence, and security.
+She currently holds a prestigious Ramón y Cajal Senior Fellowship grant (2022-27), awarded by the Spanish government to top scientists, that she is implementing at the University of Barcelona.
+She is the founder of the Immigration Law programme and the inaugural director of the interdisciplinary Centre for the Legal Study of Borders, Migration and Displacement: (B)OrderS.
+At Queen Mary, she has equally co-founded and served as inaugural co-director of the Centre for European and International Legal Affairs (CEILA) (2014-18).
+Professor Moreno-Lax is also Visiting Professor at the College of Europe, where she teaches a course on the EU’s Area of Freedom, Security and Justice: Internal and External Aspects; and legal adviser and founding member of de:border | migration justice collective, focusing on strategic litigation in the area of border violence and migration.
+Professor Moreno-Lax also serves as Co-Chair of The European Law Observatory; as member of the Advisory Board of Equal Rights Beyond Borders; as member of the Steering Committee of the Migration and Law Network; has been Senior Research Associate of the Refugee Law Initiative since 2018; and sits in the Editorial Board of the European Journal of Migration and Law.
+As a world-leading expert in EU and international refugee and migration law, she regularly consults for UN agencies, the EU institutions, and other organisations worldwide.
+She has published widely in these areas, including her monograph: Accessing Asylum Europe: Extraterritorial Border Controls and Refugee Rights Under EU Law (Oxford University Press, 2017).

 Nicolette Busuttil wearing a green dress